minio/docs/source/object-retention/minio-object-locking.rst

    .. tab-item:: MinIO CLI
       :sync: cli

-      Use The command command with the :mc-cmd:`~mc mb with-lock` option to create a bucket with object locking enabled:
+      Use The command command with the :mc-cmd:`~mc mb --with-lock` option to create a bucket with object locking enabled:

       .. code-block:: shell